-The stock options will have an exercise price per share of \$20.90, equal to 110% of the midpoint of the range set forth on the cover page of this prospectus, and will vest as to 50% of the shares on the third anniversary of the date of this offering and as to the remaining shares on the fifth anniversary of the date of this offering.
+The stock options will have an exercise price per share of \$20.90, equal to 110% of the midpoint of the range set forth on the cover page of this prospectus, and will vest as to 50% of the shares on the third anniversary of the date of this offering.
 The restricted stock units will vest as to 50% of the units on the second anniversary of the date of this offering, and as to the remaining units on the fourth anniversary of the date of this offering.
 The estimated 153,684 shares of common stock will be fully vested as of the date of grant.
 All awards will be subject to the terms of our Equity Plan, as described in further detail under "Management - Employee Benefit Plans."